 Since MFA is a control recommended by guidance and regulation, you should both implement and document use of this control.
 Furthermore, you should have confidence in its ability to reduce the risk of threats included in your existing risk assessments.

-Your information security policies should also define which systems require MFA (e.g., electronic banking, remote deposit capture, wire transfer and ACH, etc.), and your procedures should detail the technical specifications regarding your MFA configuration.
+Your information security policies should define which high-risk users (e.g., administrators, customers, etc.) and high-risk systems (e.g., electronic banking, remote access, cloud-based services, etc.) require MFA.
+Your procedures should detail the technical specifications regarding your MFA configuration.

 Additionally, as a technical control, your auditors should be routinely checking to confirm MFA is working as expected.
 Their testing should include a review of systems using MFA which store, process, or transmit sensitive organization and customer data.

-Does CoNetrix have anything that can help with building multifactor authentication into my information security program?
+Does Tandem have anything which can help with building MFA into my information security program?

 Yes.
-The Tandem Risk Assessment, Internet Banking Security, and Policies software modules include template content, designed with multifactor authentication (and other important technical controls) in mind.
-Additionally, the Tandem Audit Management software allows users to document the methods used to verify controls are effective and connect the results of testing to the Tandem Risk Assessment software module.
-With integration between the modules, you will improve communication and understanding of your information security program.
+The Tandem Risk Assessment, Internet Banking Security, and Policies products include template content, designed with multifactor authentication (and other important technical controls) in mind.
+Additionally, the Tandem Audit Management software allows users to document the methods used to verify controls are effective and connect the results of testing to Tandem Risk Assessment.
+With integrations among the products, managing the MFA elements of your information security program has never been easier.
+Learn more about Tandem at Tandem.App.